jefequien/dabox/README.md

 # Visit http://localhost:8080
 # Ctrl+C to stop server

-# Sometimes the server does not stop cleanly, run this command to kill
+# Sometimes DABOX does not stop cleanly.
+# Run this command in another window to kill it.
 dabox-kill
 ```